-Custom skin care business Skin Inc Supplement Bar has raised $7 million from Singapore investment fund Mistletoe.
+Custom skin care business Skin Inc Supplement Bar has raised $7 million from Singapore investment fund Mistletoe and existing investors.

 Skin Inc makes a skin care line that has been used backstage at New York Fashion Week.
 The brand is best known for My Daily Dose Custom Blended Serum, $84, which is blended after shoppers go through an online assessment called the Skin ID Check.
 That process was created by the company in partnership with Shekhar Mitra, a former global vice president of research and development for Procter & Gamble, and is meant to determine what ingredients a serum should include to address individual skin concerns.

 Skin Inc also makes a Pure DeepSea Hydrating Overnight Mask, $45, and Oxy Recharge Bubble Mask, $55, as well as the $295, Optimizer Voyage Tri-Light facial device, and the $175 Optimizer Voyage Tri Light Glasses for Bright Eyes.
 The business was founded by Sabrina Tan in 2008.